Serving authoritative DNSSEC data

 A brief introduction to DNSSEC

 Zone material is enhanced with signatures using 'keys'.
 Such a signature (called an RRSIG) is a cryptographic guarantee that the data served is the original data.
-DNSSEC keys are asymmetric (RSA, DSA or GOST), the public part is published over DNS and is called a DNSKEY record, and is used for verification.
+DNSSEC keys are asymmetric (RSA, DSA, ECSDA or GOST), the public part is published in DNS and is called a DNSKEY record, and is used for verification.
 The private part is used for signing and is never published.

 To make sure that the internet knows that the key that is used for signing is the authentic key, confirmation can be gotten from the parent zone.
 This means that to become operational, a zone operator will have to publish a representation of the signing key to the parent zone, often a ccTLD or a gTLD.
 This representation is called a DS record, and is a shorter (hashed) version of the DNSKEY.